predsci/PsiPy/docs/guide/tracing.rst

 not recommended as performance is poor and Matplotlib is not a true 3D rendering library.

-Instead the `pyvista` library can be used to visualise in 3D.
+Instead, the `pyvista` library can be used to visualise in 3D.
 This is a Python wrapper around the popular Visualisation Toolkit (VTK).

 To start we we need to create a plotting window, called a 'plotter':